alexvcasillas/react-forum-system/README.md

 To get started using RFS you need to:

 1. Clone: `git clone https://github.com/alexvcasillas/react-forum-system.git`
-2. Navigate to the project folder: `cd react-forum-system`.
+2. Navigate to the project folder: `cd react-forum-system`
 3. Install dependencies: `yarn install`
-4. Run the backend: `yarn backend:dev`,
+4. Run the backend: `yarn backend:dev`
-5. Run the frontend: `yarn frontend:dev`,
+5. Run the frontend: `yarn frontend:dev`
 6. Navigate to `http://localhost:3000` and start developing! :)

 ### How to build